github/opensource.guide/marketing/spreading-word.md

 Spreading the word is an important step in growing the popularity of your project.
 It can be scary to share your creativity with the world, so give yourself a high five for making it this far! 👌 💯 🙌

-In the next section, we'll talk about how to retain those early enthusiasts and grow an engaged community around your project.
+It's time to talk about how to retain those early enthusiasts and grow an engaged community around your project.

 ## Further reading